Boats thrown ashore, press box at high school field blown over as nor’easter thrashes South Shore

 COHASSET, MASS.
-(WHDH) - Several boats in the water off the South Shore were thrown ashore Wednesday as the fall nor’easter lashed the coast with hurricane-force winds.
+(WHDH) – Several boats in the water off the South Shore were torn from their docks and thrown ashore Wednesday as the fall nor’easter lashed the coast with hurricane-force winds.

 Photos shared by the Cohasset Police Department showed a sailboat resting precariously on a rock and three others that were blown up onto a grassy area along the harbor.